tytydraco/yessleep/out/When_Andrea_calls_dont_answer.md

 “Are you okay?” she asked, and then she burst out laughing like she just told a joke.

-I was too sick to move, so Andrea brought her dolls over to me.
-We played in silence, but with every second I felt my joints hardening like it was made of concrete.
+I was too weak to move, so Andrea brought her dolls over to me.
+We played in silence, but with every second I was getting even more tired.

 Suddenly my mouth felt weird.